UC Idioms, Jargon and Acronyms

-This stylesheet is intended for UC employees, particularly new ones who are unfamiliar with university terms, names and idioms.
+This stylesheet is intended for UC employees, particularly new ones who are unfamiliar with university terms, jargon, acronyms and idioms.
 Pronunciation hints are italicized in parentheses.

 - The guide is revised periodically.
 If you have questions or comments, please email Deb Rieselman.